 DANIEL CORDALIS (2022)

 Daniel has more than a decade of experience working on natural resource and complex water and land management issues on behalf of Tribal governments and conservation groups.
 Daniel most recently served as Deputy Solicitor, Water for the Department of the Interior.
 He previously worked in private practice and was an attorney with Earthjustice, the Yurok Tribe, and clerked for the Colorado Supreme Court and the Native American Rights Fund.
 After graduating from Rice University, Daniel received a M.A. focused on hydrology and a J.D. from the University of Colorado, Boulder.
 Raised in southwest Colorado, Daniel is a Navajo Tribal member.

 Dr. Christensen is a Research Professor of Ecology and the Founding Dean of the Nicholas School of the Environment at Duke University.
 He earned his undergraduate and master’s degrees in biology at California State University, Fresno and his Doctorate at the University of California, Santa Barbara.

 Christensen’s research focuses on Community Ecology, specifically Sustainable Forest and Forest Fire Management.
 He has a strong interest in the application of basic science and scalable solutions to forest fire management.

-Dr. Christensen is gifted teacher who taught environmental science for 15 years at Duke, winning a Distinguished Teaching Award.
-He is the author of The Environment and You, a college level textbook providing students a reliable science foundation as well as inspiring them to connect to the course through the choices they make as citizens.
-Dr. Christensen places an emphasis on problem solving and realistic solutions, advocating for his students to be agents of change towards a more sustainable environment.
+Dr. Christensen is a gifted teacher who taught environmental science for 15 years at Duke, winning a Distinguished Teaching Award.
+He is the author of The Environment and You, a college-level textbook providing students a reliable science foundation as well as inspiring them to connect to the course through the choices they make as citizens.
+Dr. Christensen places an emphasis on problem-solving and realistic solutions, advocating for his students to be agents of change towards a more sustainable environment.

 CHRISTOPHER J. ELLIMAN (1989)